kubevela/kubevela/CONTRIBUTING.md

 ## About KubeVela

 KubeVela project is initialized and maintained by the cloud native community since day 0 with [bootstrapping contributors from 8+ different organizations](https://github.com/oam-dev/kubevela/graphs/contributors).
-We intend for KubeVela to have a open governance since the very beginning and donate the project to neutral foundation as soon as it's released.
+We intend for KubeVela to have an open governance since the very beginning and donate the project to neutral foundation as soon as it's released.

 This doc explains how to set up a development environment, so you can get started contributing to `kubevela` or build a PoC (Proof of Concept).